abraia/abraia-multiple/README.md

 ### Installation

-The Abraia CLI is a multiplatform tool (Windows, Mac, Linux) based on Python (Python 2.6.5 or higher), that can be be installed with a simple command:
+The Abraia CLI is a Python tool which can be installed on Windows, Mac, and Linux:

 ```sh
 python -m pip install -U abraia
 ```

-If you are on Windows install [Python](https://www.python.org/downloads/) first, otherwise open a terminal or command line and write the previous command to install or upgrade the Abraia CLI.

 The first time you run Abraia CLI you need to configure your API key, just write the command bellow and paste your key.

 ```sh
 abraia configure
 ```

-Now, you are ready to bulk resize and convert your images for web.

 ### Resize images